Storheia

-Storheia is the highest mountain in Bymarka in the municipality of Trondheim in Trøndelag county, Norway.
+Storheia is the highest mountain in the Bymarka area of Trondheim Municipality in Trøndelag county, Norway.
 The 565 m tall mountain lies about 3 km east of the village of Langørjan.
 On clear days, one can stand atop Storheia and see as far as the mountain Snøhetta, about 130 km away.
 The smaller mountain Gråkallen lies just to the northeast.